sm-da/my-awesome/README.md

 - [Adlink-ROS/neuronbot2](https://github.com/Adlink-ROS/neuronbot2) - NeuronBot2 is the newest version of NeuronBot made by Adlink, which fully supports ROS1 and ROS2.
 - [Alpha-VLLM/LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory) - An Open-source Toolkit for LLM Development
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
-Use Azure, OpenAI, Cohere, Anthropic, Ollama, VLLM, Sagemaker, HuggingFace, Replicate (100+ LLMs)
+Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs)
 - [Bing-su/adetailer](https://github.com/Bing-su/adetailer) - Auto detecting, masking and inpainting with detection model.
 - [CiaraStrawberry/TemporalKit](https://github.com/CiaraStrawberry/TemporalKit) - An all in one solution for adding Temporal Stability to a Stable Diffusion Render via an automatic1111 extension
 - [Coding-Crashkurse/LangChain-Flask-Blog](https://github.com/Coding-Crashkurse/LangChain-Flask-Blog) -